 Simply purchase your subscription before the season begins then relax.
-Whether you choose weekly or bi-weekly service from approximately mid-June through mid-October, a box filled with a variety of fresh, organic produce will be ready for you to pick up at Fat Turnip Farms or a drop-off location near you.
-Additionally, if you elect to pick up at the farm, starting in August (date to be determined) – you will have the option to fill your own box instead of picking up a pre-packaged box.
-Come to the farm on your pick up day and we’ll give you an empty box and a smorgasbord of vegetables to select from.
+Whether you choose weekly or bi-weekly service from approximately mid-June through mid-October, a box filled with a variety of fresh produce will be ready for you to pick up at Fat Turnip Farms.
 The peak of our season usually begins in August, so this is when the most choices are available.
-We may pause this option when the season begins to draw to a close.

 In June, boxes will likely contain mixes of lettuce, beets (red and golden), cucumbers, turnips, radishes, summer squash, broccoli, spinach, and new potatoes.

-In July, green beans, yellow beans, peas, pickling cucumbers, cabbage, kohlrabi, cauliflower, potatoes, carrots (orange and yellow), and herbs will be added to the mix.
+In July, green beans, yellow beans, peas, pickling cucumbers, broccoli, cabbage, kohlrabi, cauliflower, potatoes, carrots (orange and yellow), and herbs can be added to the mix.

-In August, Walla Walla sweet onions, garlic, mixed peppers (hot and sweet), eggplant, basil, melons, sweet corn (white, yellow, bi-color), and tomatoes.
+In August, we are usually able to add Walla Walla sweet onions, mixed peppers (hot and sweet), eggplant, basil, melons, sweet corn (white, yellow, bi-color), and tomatoes.
 The latter part of August includes brussels sprouts and artichokes, although they may start early if they overwinter well.

 September likely includes cantaloupe, leeks, rutabaga, parsnips, and a large variety of winter squash.